zombodb/zombodb/README.md

 ## Current Limitations

 - Only one ZomboDB index per table
-- ZomboDB indexes with predicates (ie, [partial indexes](https://www.postgresql.org/docs/10/indexes-partial.html)) are not supported
+- ZomboDB indexes with predicates (i.e., [partial indexes](https://www.postgresql.org/docs/10/indexes-partial.html)) are
+  not supported
 - `CREATE INDEX CONCURRENTLY` is not supported